Joolean14/quiz-app/README.md

       - If the product is out of stock, show an appropriate message.
       - If the customer is not logged in, prompt them to log in or register.

+# NFRs

+## Design database

+Design the database in SQL.

+## Make proyect run locally

+Install Laravel 10 and run locally.

+## Implement database

+Implement the database

+## Find free responsive Dashboard blade templates

+Implement free Sneat blade template

+## Call Laravel API with Laravel's HTTP client not web routes

+Call the API from the frontend using Laravel's HTTP client.

+## Apply security measures implemented by Laravel out of the box

+### 1. **Use the Latest Version of Laravel**
+Keeping Laravel and its dependencies updated ensures that you're protected against known vulnerabilities.
+Regularly check for updates and security patches.

+### 2. **Environment Configuration**
+- **.env File**: Ensure your `.env` file is not publicly accessible.
+It contains sensitive information like database credentials and API keys.
+This file should be included in your `.gitignore` and never committed to source control.
+- **APP_ENV and APP_DEBUG**: Set `APP_ENV` to `production` and `APP_DEBUG` to `false` in production environments to avoid revealing sensitive information through debug output.

+### 3. **Secure Authentication and Authorization**
+- **Password Hashing**: Laravel uses Bcrypt for password hashing by default.
+Always store hashed passwords, never plain text.
+- **Multi-Factor Authentication (MFA)**: Consider implementing MFA for additional security.
+- **Authorization Policies and Gates**: Use Laravel's policies and gates to control user access to different parts of your application.

+### 4. **Protection Against Cross-Site Scripting (XSS)**
+- **Blade Templating**: Laravel's Blade templating engine automatically escapes data by default, protecting against XSS attacks.
+- **Sanitize User Input**: Always validate and sanitize user inputs, especially when rendering them on the frontend.

+### 5. **Protection Against Cross-Site Request Forgery (CSRF)**
+- **CSRF Tokens**: Laravel includes built-in protection against CSRF attacks.
+Ensure that your forms include CSRF tokens, and validate them on the server side.

+### 6. **Protection Against SQL Injection**
+- **Query Builder and Eloquent ORM**: Use Laravel's query builder or Eloquent ORM to prevent SQL injection.
+Avoid raw SQL queries unless absolutely necessary, and use parameterized queries when you do.

+### 7. **Secure File Uploads**
+- **File Validation**: Validate uploaded files based on their type, size, and other criteria.
+- **Storage Outside Web Root**: Store uploaded files outside the public web root to avoid direct access by users.
+- **Use Unique Filenames**: Generate unique filenames for uploaded files to prevent overwriting and ensure predictability.

+### 8. **Protection Against Session Hijacking**
+- **Session Management**: Use secure session management practices, including HTTPS-only cookies, secure session storage, and session timeout policies.
+- **Session Regeneration**: Regenerate session IDs after login to prevent session fixation.

+### 9. **Rate Limiting and Throttling**
+- **Rate Limiting**: Implement rate limiting to protect against denial-of-service (DoS) attacks and brute-force attacks.
+- **Throttle User Actions**: Throttle specific user actions, such as login attempts, to prevent abuse.

+### 10. **HTTPS and SSL/TLS**
+- **Enforce HTTPS**: Ensure that your application uses HTTPS to encrypt data in transit.
+Consider redirecting HTTP requests to HTTPS.
+- **SSL/TLS Configuration**: Use strong SSL/TLS configurations, ensuring proper certificate validation.

+### 11. **Security Headers**
+- **Content Security Policy (CSP)**: Implement CSP to control which sources are allowed to run scripts or load content.
+- **Other Security Headers**: Consider adding headers like `X-Content-Type-Options`, `X-Frame-Options`, and `X-XSS-Protection` to improve security.

+### 12. **Logging and Monitoring**
+- **Error Logging**: Log errors and monitor them for signs of potential attacks.
+- **Audit Logging**: Keep track of important user actions and changes to critical data.
+- **Monitoring Tools**: Use monitoring tools to detect unusual patterns or anomalies.

+## Deploy proyect

+Deploy proyect to Latin American Hosting or Railway.

+## Result list Read

+Show results from all applicants.

+> Highlight passed applications
+> Show date and time when quiz was taken

+## Grade the test

 # Use cases